 In another church hall in Birkdale the Woodvale Badminton Club met to stage a 24 hour marathon game to raise funds for local charities.
 I was mightily impressed by the way the event had been organised.
 Local businesses had been generous in their sponsorship and there was all manner of fundraising initiatives.

+I stayed for a good while and what stood out was the high standard of the games.
+The Woodvale Club is very successful and attracts a wide range of members including a thriving youth section.
 I was delighted to visit the Four Season's centre.
 The scheme provides opportunities for people with learning difficulties to gain training and experience of work leading to greater independence.
 The project offers opportunities in horticulture, catering, floristry, hairdressing and in a new retail enterprise that I had been invited to open

 On Friday night I presented certificates to people who volunteer with the 800 group of charities at an event hosted by Bradbury Fields the charity which works alongside people who are blind and partially sighted.
+I attended the first play in the new season at the Little Theatre.

 The Game is by one of the Lancashire playwrights, Harold Brighouse, whose other works include Hobson’s Choice.
 It was a great production set around a northern football club and is as fresh and relevant today as it was when it was written.